jvasilakes/stance_detection/README.md

 python config.py new configs/myconfig.yaml
 ```

 Edit the config file as you desire.
-The `datadir` should be one of the `data/{ARC,FNC}/preprocessed`
+The `datadir` should be one of the `data/{ARC,FNC,RumourEval}/preprocessed`
 directories you created above.
+The `dataset_name` should be `{arc,rumoureval}`.
 Once you've created it, you can validate it with the following command.

 ```
 python config.py print configs/myconfig.yaml